fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 writer.close()
 ```

-On my system, the conversion from the CSV file to Parquet takes about
+On my system, the conversion from file to Parquet takes about 190
-190 seconds.
+seconds.
 Reading the Parquet file can be done with:

 ```python
 data = pq.ParquetDataset(out_path).read()
 ```

-With this approach the dataset is in memory, just like we were using
+With this approach the dataset is in memory, just like when we were
-R. Again on my system, I need to be careful with what is running on my
+using R. Again with 32 GB, I need to be careful with what is running
-system (I can't have my web browser open for instance) to be able to
-load this without running out of memory and crashing my Python
+on my system to be able to load this without running out of memory and
-session.
+crashing my Python session.

 ## The Dataset API in Python